Biology Department Graduate Travel Grant

 Funding amount: $450 for international travel, $250 for domestic travel

-Guidelines: All travel must be conducted between March 1st and August 31st for the spring award.
-A faculty committee will select the best applications.
+Guidelines: A faculty committee will select the best applications.
 Faculty will not evaluate students for whom they serve as major advisors.

 Application procedures: Students will submit a one-page summary (12 pt.
 Arial font, 1 inch page margins) explaining the significance of the travel to the student’s research.
 A second page will include the student’s name, contact information, a detailed budget and budget justification.